ebarylko/cmpt-476/midterm-practice/important-concepts.md

 Entanglement swapping:
 * You can entangle two qubits without them physically interacting with each other
 * You take two entangled states, entangle one part of the first state with another part of the second state, and then you can entangle a portion of the first state with another part of the second state that never interacted together

+Complexity classes:
+* P: problem can be solved in polynomial time
+* NP: problems whose solution can be verified in polynomial time
+* EXPTIME: problems with an exponential algorithm
+* PSPACE: problems with polynomial space algorithm

+Uniform circuit family:
+*  a collection of gates $\set{C_n | n \in \mathbb{N}}$, where the gates can be made in polynomial time

+Measuring complexity in a circuit:
+* Width: number of wires.
+Gives space complexity
+* Depth: number of time slices.
+Gives time complexity

+Spectral theorem:
+* A normal operator P has the following property: $AA^{\dagger} = A^{\dagger}A$
+* For the following, $P$ is unitary and has the unit eigenvectors of A. $\land$ is diagonal as a matrix and encodes the eigenvalues of A.
+* Every normal operator A can be written as $A = P\landP^{\dagger}